 2. Developing approaches to enhance T cell responses in cancer

 I have a long-standing interest in understanding the mechanisms of T cell receptor (TCR) signalling.
-For this purpose, the group uses knockout and transgenic mouse models to study the role of specific signalling molecules in T cells.
-In collaboration with Professor Rose Zamoyska (University of Edinburgh), we identified the tyrosine phosphatase PTPN22 as a key negative regulator of T cell activation.
-Our current research is focused on understanding the impact of deletion of negative regulators of T cell activation, such as the PTPN22, on immune responses to cancer.
-To this end, we are undertaking a CRUK-funded project in collaboration with colleagues both within Leeds (Dr Mihaela Lorger, Prof. Graham Cook) and other Institutions (Professor Zamoyska, Professor Dietmar Zehn).
+For this purpose, the group has used knockout and transgenic mouse models to study the role of specific signalling molecules in T cells.
+In collaboration with Professor Rose Zamoyska (University of Edinburgh), we investigated the role of tyrosine phosphatase PTPN22 as a key negative regulator of T cell activation.
+Our ongoing research is focused on understanding the impact of deletion or inhibition of negative regulators of T cell activation, such as the PTPN22, on immune responses to cancer.
+To this end, we work in collaboration with colleagues both within Leeds (Dr Mihaela Lorger, Prof. Graham Cook, Dr. Alison Taylor, Dr. Adel Samson) and other Institutions (Professor Zamoyska).

 I am also interested in understanding how T cells undergo rapid changes in their metabolism to fuel activation.
 Upon activation, T cells rapidly increase their ability to take up nutrients such as glucose, amino acids and free fatty acids from the extracellular environment.
-In particular, we are interested in the role of extracellular versus intracellular production of the amino acid asparagine in T cell activation.
-We have determined that T cells upregulate expression of asparagine synthetase (Asns) upon activation, and are undertaking an MRC-funded project to determine the role of Asns in T cell biology.
+In particular, we are interested in how T cells integrate diverse signals (e.g. antigen / costimulatory / cytokine receptor) to control metabolic reprogramming.
+Furthermore we interested in determing the role of asparagine metabolism in T cell activation.
+We have determined that T cells coordinate expression of asparagine synthetase (Asns) with asparagine uptake during activation, and have undertaken an MRC-funded project to determine the role of Asns in T cell biology.

-We are interested in understanding the mechanisms that regulate T cell activation in disease (particularly cancer and autoimmunity) and health.
+We are interested in understanding the mechanisms that regulate T cell activation in disease, particularly cancer, and health.
 This encompasses analysis of T cell receptor signalling pathways and cellular metabolism.
 We use a combination of in vivo transgenic and knockout mouse models and in vitro cellular and molecular immunology approaches.